 Step 1: Create the Score Line

-The first step is putting your Diamond Tech Crafts G2 Bottle Cutter together following its enclosed instructions.
+The first step is putting your Bottle Cutter together following its enclosed instructions.
 It has a little bit on it that scores (cuts) glass leaving a scratch mark where the glass will eventually break.
 Adjust this cutting area so that it cuts about 3.5 inches from the bottom of your bottles.
-Now create the scores – they’ll look like the image below when you’re finished.
+Now create the scores.
+They’ll look like the image below when you’re finished.

 Step 2: Freezing and heating the glass